 Housing Revenue Account Reserves Purpose Perpetuity reserves Amounts set aside to meet long-term contractual obligations under a range of covenants.
-Housing insurance property reserve To meet any costs arising from any unscheduled repairs and maintenance Thousing insurance property reserve in respect of asbestos.
+Housing insurance property reserve To meet any costs arising from any unscheduled repairs and maintenance in respect of asbestos.
 HRA OJEU Contract 2015 A reserve established to meet ancillary costs relating to a change in repairs and maintenance contractor.
-Insurance claims To meet any future costs resulting from the insolvency of the Council's previous insurer Municipal Mutual Insurance Ltd. A self-insurance reserve to meet excess charges in respect of policies for Insurance fund theft, motor insurance, employer's liability, fire and dwellings and other minor items.
-Established in order to finance future initiatives that mitigate insurable Risk management reserve risks and potential insurance claims against the Council and help limit increases in insurance premiums.
-Formerstand Create Decomposition Specific revenue grants received are accounted for in the year of receipt.
-Earmarked Grants Reserves Any unused grant is held in these reserves until specified expenditure is
+Insurance claims To meet any future costs resulting from the insolvency of the Council's previous insurer Municipal Mutual Insurance Ltd. Insurance fund A self-insurance reserve to meet excess charges in respect of policies for theft, motor insurance, employer's liability, fire and dwellings and other minor items.
+Risk management reserve Established in order to finance future initiatives that mitigate insurable risks and potential insurance claims against the Council and help limit increases in insurance premiums.
+Earmarked Grants Reserves Specific revenue grants received are accounted for in the year of receipt.
+Any unused grant is held in these reserves until specified